GameMaker38/The-Puzzle-of-Twinell/README.md

 An open-source puzzle/role playing game made in Twine.

 ## About
-### Story
-SPOILERS AHEAD!

-In The Puzzle of Twinell, you start off in a dark room inside a cave called "Cracked Caverns".
-You escape the cave and move onto your first main location, the Cracked Grounds.
-Here, you can explore in 4 directions: north, south, east, and west.
-When going north, you reach a mysterious hole with various sounds coming out from it.
-You can climb down the hatch located in the hole.
-[TO BE CONTINUED]
+The Puzzle of Twinell, or TPOT, is the first game in the Twinell series.
+Info about the Twinell series and TPOT can be found <a href="https://twinell.wikidot.com" target="_blank">here</a>.